boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 For the "firmware" running on the esp32 board, I'm using esp-idf with the standard library (i.e. not no-std) via the esp-rs project.

 Setup is a tiny bit complicated, but [the esp-rs book](https://esp-rs.github.io/book/overview/using-the-standard-library.html) is a great guide and explains everything fairly clearly.
 Hopefully one day it will be as simple as "edit your runner in .cargo/config.toml to use espflash and then just `cargo run`" although I think for RISC-V boards with no-std it might be pretty close already.
-I added a Justfile that exports the libclang and esp toolchain environment variables internally so that I can run `just build` and `just run`.
+I added a Justfile that exports the libclang and esp toolchain environment variables internally so that I can `just build` and `just run`.

 The esp32-std embedded ecosystem is comprised of several different crates, including:
 - [esp-idf-sys](https://crates.io/crates/esp-idf-sys), which contains bindgen bindings to the [esp-idf C API](https://github.com/espressif/esp-idf)